Jtnqr/Mobile-Legends-on-EXTSD/README.md

 Using bindfs to mount and magisk for start on boot.

+## Prerequisite

+1. Magisk need to be installed.
+2. Terminal Emulator.
+3. File Explorer.

 ## Current Issues

 1. In order to get full path of EXTERNAL_SDCARD, the device must have 1 External Storage attached or it will crash.